-An Orlando car accident lawyer never knows the value of any injury case in the beginning There are far too many factors that influence case value to make that prediction early in the process.
+A lawyer never knows the value of any injury case in the beginning There are far too many factors that influence case value to make that prediction early in the process.
 In general, however, there is often some relationship to incurred medical bills, and pain and suffering value.
 For example, if you have 5K in medical bills, you probably will get much less for pain and suffering than someone who has 250K in medical bills.
 Plus, if a doctor says that you are likely to need future care, that would also factor into the equation.

 Sometimes, however, medical bills have no bearing whatsoever on the value of pain and suffering.
 It all just depends.
 For example, if someone lost their vision from an eye injury, there is very little treatment.
 Yet that case would have a much higher value than someone who received no treatment for a neck injury.
 Also, if fault for the accident is unclear or debatable, then pain and suffering will be reduced accordingly.
 Finally, if the insurance coverage is lower, the case value will be lower.

 The bad news is that all medical providers and health insurance companies must be re-paid out of your final settlement (by law).
 The good news is that we aggressively negotiate those bills with the medical providers, after the cases have settled with the insurance company.
 We take that job very seriously on every case.
 And that puts more money in our clients’ pockets.

 You might also want to read the top ten ways to get the most money from any car accident case.
 First and foremost, you need to understand the importance of receiving comprehensive medical treatment, to increase car accident case value.

 Wrongful Death: What If The Worst Happened After An Accident?